gnimeth/Airbnb_prices/README.md

 * Drop multitude of columns, remove NaN values, and locations not within Chicago city limits
 * Ensure data types are appropriate to the categorical columns and numerical columns.
 Our target (Y variable) was converted to a float
 * Identified price outliers using IQR
-* Used Get Dummies to help define our X variable within our model
+* Used Get Dummies to help define our X variable within the model

 ## **Data Model Process:**
 1) Eliminated columns in which data was not trainable.